Parole in Place for Military Families: Your Path to Legal Status

 Yes, PIP is designed for undocumented individuals already present in the U.S. who meet the eligibility criteria.

 In some cases, individuals with pending deportation cases may still be eligible for PIP.
-Consultation with an experienced attorney is essential to assess eligibility.
+Consultation with an experienced military immigration attorney is essential to assess eligibility.

 Processing times vary, but it typically takes several months.
-Delays may occur, and an experienced attorney can provide guidance on expected timelines and potential challenges.
+Delays may occur, and an experienced parole in place lawyer can provide guidance on expected timelines and potential challenges.